Artoriuz/ArtCNN/README.md

 - `DS`: Luma doublers trained to denoise and sharpen.
 - `DN`: Luma doublers trained to denoise and soften.
 - `Chroma`: Trained to reconstruct chroma.
 These are intended to be used on 4:2:0 BT.709 YCbCr content, and chroma must be upscaled with bilinear first.
-- `Chroma_DN`: Trained to reconstruct and strongly denoise chroma.
-These are intended to be used on 4:2:0 BT.709 YCbCr content, and chroma must be upscaled with bilinear first.
+- `Chroma_DN`: Trained to reconstruct and denoise chroma.
+These are intended to be used on noisy 4:2:0 BT.709 YCbCr content, and chroma must be upscaled with bilinear first.
 - `JPEG444`: Trained to clean JPEG artifacts.
 These are intended to be used on 4:4:4 JPEGs.
 - `JPEG420`: Trained to clean JPEG artifacts.
 These are intended to be used on 4:2:0 JPEGs.